CKATONY/ST558-Project-1-/README.md

 battle as well, usually for the purpose of removing obstacles or exploring new areas.**

-tt is the dataframe containing all the names of moves and urls
+tt is the data frame containing all the names of moves and urls
 get\_moves access each move by specifying its name and input tt.
-s = name of the move (can see it in tt) (quote s for the input) tt = dataset obtained in the code above the this function.
+s = name of the move (can see it in tt) (quote s for the input)
+tt = dataset obtained in the code above the this function.

 ``` r
 #Rate <- GET("https://pokeapi.co/api/v2/move/?limit=1000")